Muppetsg2/Shapes-Generator/README.md

 - **saveDir**: Sets the directory where shape files will be saved.
 - **fileName**: Sets the base name of the output file (e.g., `my_shape.txt`, `my_shape.obj`).

-> 💡 If the config file is missing or malformed, defaults will be used.
+> 💡 If the config file is missing or malformed, defaults will be used.\
+ℹ The path will be different depending on your operating system.
+Here is an example of the path for Windows

 ## 📜 Example Output